jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

   button.

-# Common steps for starting any VM iamge, including a new installer one
+# Common steps for starting any VM image, including a new installer one

 + Select the VM image and click the "Start" button.
 + If the text is uncomfortably small for reading, select the